uyar/piculet/docs/extract.rst

 >>> extract(document, items)
 {'full_title': 'The Shining (1980)'}

-If you want to get rid of the extra whitespace, you can use the ``clean`` reducer.
-After joining the strings, this will remove leading and trailing whitespace and replace multiple whitespace characters with a single space:
+If you want to get rid of extra whitespace, you can use the ``clean`` reducer.
+After joining the strings, this will remove leading and trailing whitespace and replace multiple whitespace with a single space:

 >>> items = [
 ...     {